 I only like the lime flavor (and they are super addictive!).
 Seaweed is really good for us, and we certainly don’t eat enough of it, so I never feel badly about eating the whole package, except for the budget.
-(I get these from Thrive Market)
+(I get these from Amazon.)

 Sweet potato chips in coconut oil

-I’m not sure any brand does this outside of Jackson’s honest, so we order some from Thrive Market anytime we are jumping into a big restrictive diet.
+I’m not sure any brand does this outside of Jackson’s Honest, so we order some from Amazon anytime we are jumping into a big restrictive diet.
 The carbs are something to watch if you are on keto, so be careful of portions, but they really fill a need if you are used to munchy crunchy snacks.
 Tip: never eat them out of the bag! #portioncontrol

 A new find for us on AIP, and my husband in particular really likes them.
 Plantains have resistant starch, which is a prebiotic, and has a whole host of health benefits in itself.
-(A happy experiment on our Thrive Market order!)
+(A happy experiment from Amazon.)